cicwi/RECAST3D/README.md

 If you have used TomoPackets for a scientific publication, we would appreciate citations to the following paper:

 [Real-time quasi-3D tomographic reconstruction.
-JW Buurlage H Kohr WJ Palenstijn KJ Batenburg.
+JW Buurlage, H Kohr, WJ Palenstijn, KJ Batenburg.
 Measurement Science and Technology (2018)](https://doi.org/10.1088/1361-6501/aab754)

 ## License